fred-framework/dart/docs/install.md

 Moreover, *vivado* must be in the PATH.
 For convenience, it's also recommended to add DART_HOME/bin in the PATH.

 Before running DART, we need a set of DART compliant IPs.
 [DART IPs](https://gitlab.retis.santannapisa.it/a.amory/dart_ips) is a set of ready-to-use IPs in DART designs.
 Please refer to its documentation for installation and usage procedure.

 ## Setting Up the FPGA

+**LINK HERE TO SOME READY TO USE FRED-ENABLED LINUX IMAGE**